aegntic/ae-desktop/packages/ui-tars/operators/browser-operator/README.md

 ### BrowserOperator

-The main class that implements the UI-TARS operator interface for browser control.
+The main class that implements the UI-AE operator interface for browser control.

 #### Constructor Options